 Dick Hoyt: Oh, yeah.

-So, um, you’ve done marathons, you’ve done Ironman triathlons on, uh, you’ve actually done a cross country.
-Right as well.
-Yes.
+David Hirsch: Okay.
+That’s remarkable.
+So, you’ve done marathons, you’ve done Ironman triathlons, you’ve actually done a cross country ride as well.

 Dick Hoyt: Yeah.

 Dick Hoyt: That started because Rick had cerebral palsy, and so we wanted to raise money for cerebral palsy, so we contacted cerebral palsy from Washington, and we talked to them.
 And they said, “You’re not gonna make any money from it.”

 So we had to refinance our house.
 We had to get a hundred thousand dollars to give money.
 And we used to start the trek, like we’d be up at 5:30, 6:00 the latest, to start the trek.
 And what we did is at the end of the day, we’d mark the road.
 And then we went back to that to start it, but we wanted to start early enough so that we could quit at three or four o’clock, two o’clock, whenever we got the miles in that we wanted to get in that day.
 And it worked out very, very well.

 David Hirsch: Yeah.
 So how many days and how many miles was that cross country ride?

 Dick Hoyt: It was 3,770 miles, and I believe it was 45 or 47 days straight days.
 And that’s another thing.
 We’re talking to people, and they said that there’s no way in hell you can go out there and bike every day like that, and do it.
 And well, we did it.
 And we had ABC Sports with us for ten days, because they didn’t believe we’d make it up those mountains and through Colorado and all that.